qurator-spk/ocrd-galley/README.md

 ~/devel/my_ocrd_workflow/run-docker-hub
 ~~~

-### Build the container yourself
+### Build the containers yourself
-To build the container yourself using Docker:
+To build the containers yourself using Docker:
 ~~~
 cd ~/devel/my_ocrd_workflow
 ./build
 ~~~
-You may then use the script `run` to use your self-built container, analogous to
+You may then use the script `run` to use your self-built containers, analogous to
 the example above.

 ### Viewing results